parcool/AnInterceptor/README.md

         startActivity(new Intent(this, LoginActivity.class));
     }
     ```
-* More than one interceptor?
+* More than one interceptor on the same `Activity`?

     See [example](https://github.com/parcool/AnInterceptor/tree/master/example)